 Recently, I had the opportunity to work with a business owner who has been working over the past year to launch her business.
-I was part of a team of volunteers helping this entrepreneur who was struggling with how to present and sell her workshops that are in the area of corporate wellness.
+I was part of a team of volunteers helping this entrepreneur who was struggling with how to present and sell her workshops in corporate wellness.
 She wanted help defining what benefits and messaging would resonate most with her buyers.

-I tell you about this scenario as a way to demonstrate the journey many business owners go on as they build their business, develop a brand, and then market their product or service.
+I tell you about this scenario to demonstrate the journey many business owners go on as they prepare to launch their business, develop a brand, and then market their product or service.

 It’s helpful to think about this journey in four steps.
-Doing this work in a progressive way is best, and I want to show you why.
+Progressively doing this work is best, and I want to show you why.

 1. Define your offerings: build your product or service

 After you’ve roughly defined what you are selling, there are many ways you can adjust how you position your product or service.
-Making even minor changes to your delivery processes, your packaging, your pricing and many other details can affect how appealing the end product or service is and this leads us to Step 2.
+Making even minor changes to your delivery processes, packaging, pricing, and many other details can affect how appealing the end product or service is.
+This leads us to Step 2.

 2. clarify your benefits and messaging

-At this point, many business owners tend to get really focused on the exact features of what they are selling, when it’s really the time to step back and think about the benefits.
-Turn your thinking around and start to talk and write down the ways that your product helps your customers.
+At this point, many business owners tend to get focused on the exact features of what they are selling when it’s the time to step back and think about the benefits.
 Think about why they might choose you over other options available to them.
+Turn your thinking around and start to talk and write down how your product helps your customers.

-Coming out of this step, you should have identified the benefits that are exclusive to you and your company.
+Coming out of this step, you should have identified the exclusive benefits to you and your company.